 Have you ever upgraded your airline flight at the last minute?
-I have and I always try to.
+I always try to.
 Upgrading at the last minute for a discounted rate can be a little chancey, but it is the chance worth taking.
 There are several ways to upgrade for a lower cost prior to a flight.
-They range from waiting for an email from the airline regarding upgrade bidding or deals to checking if there are empty business class seats during on-line checking.
+They range from waiting for an email from the airline regarding upgrade bidding, or checking for deals of empty business class seats during online check-in.

 What to Expect

-For more added comfort, we were given noise cancellation headphones to borrow which came in handy when watching the on-flight movies.
-We were also given nice slippers in a slip bag, everyone was shuffling around the airplane with these guys on their feet.
+For more added comfort we were given noise cancellation headphones to borrow, which came in handy when watching the on-flight movies.
+We were also given nice slippers in a slip bag, and everyone was shuffling around the airplane with these guys on their feet.
 I did keep mine for the remainder of the trip as they came in handy for the hotel rooms.
 I threw them out towards the middle of the trip when I started to step out of them.

 On many airlines when you fly Business Class or comparable, you may receive a little swag bag of flight essentials.
 In this case Turkish Airlines handed all the ladies a fuchsia pink Versace cosmetic bag with gold trimming.
-It was filled with luxury Versace products plus a few basics like a hair band and a toothbrush.
+It was filled with luxury Versace products, plus a few basics like a hair tie and a toothbrush.

-Don’t worry men, you guys got a swag bag too but not in pink.
-I have received several little bags like this in the past but this was the cutest so far.
-I still have this little Versace cosmetic bag!
+Do not worry men, you also received a swag bag too but not in pink.
+I have received many little bags like this in the past, but this was the cutest so far.
+I still have this little Versace cosmetic bag.

 Turkish Airlines Cuisine

-Although what was served was still considered “airplane food”, there was a real effort on the quality.
-When it came to the food presentation and the service, it was exceptional.
-I was very glad that I upgraded for this flight.
+Although what was served was still considered “airplane food”, there was a true effort on the quality.
+When it came to the food presentation, and the service everything was exceptional.

-It was dinner time but for others it was also movie or nap time.
-The lights were kept dim during dinner so we ate dinner by individual candle light.
+It was dinner time, but for others it was also movie or nap time.
+The lights were kept dim during dinner, and we ate dinner by individual candle light.
 On each of our food trays were placed little lights that resembled paper bag lights that you would see on a pathway.
 They were adorable.

 The little lights were a great touch to the ambiance of their business class experience.
 As you can see, it did help a little when we received our meals.
 For those who are wondering, no you cannot take it home!